tanishkumarsahu/vendor-1/README.md

 For support and questions:
 - Create an issue in the repository
 - Check the `/test` page for debugging
-- Review the Supabase documentation
+- Review the MongoDB documentation

 ## 🎉 Hackathon Ready